Skip to content

 Android SDK Tools

-Then you can launch (from the main menu of the Android Studio) the Android Virtual Device Manager.
+Then you can launch the Android Virtual Device Manager from the Android Studio main menu.

 Menu Device Manager